 Optional (Industry-Specific)

-- License/Certification Numbers: For healthcare, finance, legal
+- License or Certification Numbers: For healthcare, finance, legal

-- Security Clearance: For government/defense contractors
+- Security Clearance: For government or defense contractors

 - Professional Designations: PhD, CPA, PE, etc. after your name